Australian Capital Territory

 Dr Trent Watson

 Areas of Interest: Obesity, diabetes, general nutrition, vitamin and mineral supplements, fad diets, men’s health, sports nutrition, nutrition and fatigue.

-Trent started his adult life pursuing a professional rugby league career, but soon realised he would be a better dietitian.
-He is now the principal consultant dietitian of Ethos Health, a Newcastle-based multidisciplinary allied health business.
+Trent is the principal consultant dietitian of Ethos Health, a Newcastle-based multidisciplinary allied health business.
 Trent has completed a PhD at the University of Newcastle, which looked at oxidative stress, antioxidants and exercise.
-He is continuing his research interests in diabetes, workplace health with a special interest in fatigue.
+He is continuing his research interests in obesity, workplace health and fatigue.

 Trent has extensive consulting experience.
 He has worked with a diverse range of individuals and groups from coal miners to elite athletes.
-Trent is a sought after speaker and media commentator and is passionate about providing accurate nutrition, health and lifestyle information that cuts the confusion and can be used in the real world.
-He has been a DAA spokesperson since 2001 and writes a regular column for Australian Men’s Fitness, among many others.
+Trent is a sought-after speaker and media commentator and is passionate about providing accurate nutrition, health and lifestyle information that cuts the confusion and can be used in the real world.
+He has been a DAA spokesperson since 2001.

 Dr Alan Barclay